 Polar ice melt can seem like an overwhelming idea – too far away to conceive, too big to be able to make a difference.
 Emma Stibbon observes and records the precariousness of polar ice sheets and glaciers, and the profound effect that melting ice is having on global sea level rise.

 This symposium brings the themes of ‘Melting Ice| Rising Tides’ into a scholarly context for audiences interested in the intersection of art and the environment.
 The day-long event brings together artists, scientists, academics, curators, arts organisations and local environmental agencies to ground the conversations in the practicalities of local landscapes and action.
+It offers a day of expert insights and collaborative conversations for everyone with an interest in art and the environment.

 The Burton at Bideford is located in a designated National Landscape and part of the North Devon UNESCO Biosphere Reserve.
-The ‘Melting Ice | Rising Tides’ symposium is supported by Paul Mellon Centre for Studies in British Art and The Friends of The Burton.
+The Symposium is supported by Paul Mellon Centre for Studies in British Art and The Friends of The Burton.

 Find out more about ‘Melting Ice | Rising Tides’